Tanq16/containerized-security-toolkit/README.md

 # Security Focussed Docker

 The security docker is effectively a combination of many of the good tools required for basic pentesting.
-It has the dev_docker image's packages installed as well.
+It has the development image's packages installed as well.
 The following are the notable installations in the image &rarr;
 <!-- start bullet list -->
 * nmap, ncat & ncrack
 * ltrace & strace